shagil77/Ordinata2/README.md

 Create Note Activity: Where the user will enter the title and description of his Notes/Passwords and save it.

 Each Note/Password will additionally have a functionality of Edit, View and Delete.

+All the xml files are available in res>layouts.